 The insurance companies usually only provide coverage for economic damages, such as property damages or medical expenses.
-They only pay up to the policy limit and they might not cover emotional damages so you might need to file a lawsuit.
+They only pay up to the policy limit, and they might not cover emotional damages, so you might need to file a lawsuit.

 Personal Injury Lawsuit

-A personal injury attorney can prepare your case for trial when medical expenses, emotional damages, and lost pay exceed the insurance coverage.
+A personal injury attorney can prepare your case for trial when medical expenses, emotional damages, and lost wages exceed the insurance coverage.
 Your lawyer should start on your case soon if you want to get the most out of your claim.